 Attain competitive advantage with Best Practice R&D and Product Development metrics!

+Measurement of R&D, and its impacts on productivity and innovation, is becoming increasingly influential in bettering corporate performance and market valuations.
+Companies are always searching for the best metrics to drive operations, and those that communicate their best foot forward to the marketplace.
 Industry is currently in an active period to create improved KPIs, the third such period since the 1990s.
 Now that the Great Recession is receding into the past, top line focus is again returning to balance the bottom line focus of the past many years.

+We always offer significant discounts to companies that bring Company Teams of three or more people, $254 per person.
+We also offer a series of early registration discounts that typically expire a few weeks before the Summit commences.
 There is a registration option to attend just the first day and one-half of the three-day Summit, the first two Seminars.
 But, we encourage participation in the entire Summit.
 New material [including Advanced Development, Intellectual Property, and Functional Competency Metrics] is intersperced in the third Seminar-Workshop while participants are crafting their portfolio of corporate metrics.